-Protein-energy wasting (PEW) is a widespread problem in maintenance hemodialysis (MHD) patients, with incidences ranging from 18% to 75%.1 It is a state of impaired catabolism resulting from metabolic and nutritional disturbances in chronic kidney disease (CKD) and is characterized by the depletion of body proteins and energy reserves.2 Several factors contribute to PEW among MHD patients, including insufficient clearance of uremic toxins, inflammation, inadequate protein intake, comorbidities, inadequate physical activity, nutritional losses in dialysate, and endocrine and metabolic disorders.^{3, 4} Numerous studies have demonstrated the association of PEW with an elevated risk of morbidity and mortality, as well as a diminished quality of life.5 Therefore, timely Corresponding Author: Dr Rong-shao Tan, Guangzhou Institute of Disease-Oriented Nutritional Research, Guangzhou Red Cross Hospital of Jinan University.
-No.396 of Tongfuzhong Road, Guangzhou, Guangdong, P. R. of China, 510220 Tel: +86-20-61883499
+Protein-energy wasting (PEW) is a widespread problem in maintenance hemodialysis (MHD) patients, with incidences ranging from 18% to 75%.
+It is a state of impaired catabolism resulting from metabolic and nutritional disturbances in chronic kidney disease (CKD) and is characterized by the depletion of body proteins and energy reserves.
+Several factors contribute to PEW among MHD patients, including insufficient clearance of uremic toxins, inflammation, inadequate protein intake, comorbidities, inadequate physical activity, nutritional losses in dialysate, and endocrine and metabolic disorders.
+Numerous studies have demonstrated the association of PEW with an elevated risk of morbidity and mortality, as well as a diminished quality of life.
+Therefore, timely implementation of nutritional interventions is crucial in the management of MHD patients.